AdaCore/uwrap/documentation/tutorial/tutorial.rst

 of that field predicate, we're describing hot this field should look like.
 Its text should start with "function" (so it is a function), and it must have a property p_returns which textually matches "Interfaces.C.Strings.chars_ptr" (it returns a C string.
-We can then call the visitor ``chars_into_string``.
-It is versatile enough and knows how to handle both parameters and visitors.
+We can then walk over the template ``chars_into_string``.
+It is versatile enough and knows how to handle both parameters and functions.

 Some careful reader may have noticed the usage of the predicate ``f_subp_spec`` with a different prefix than the ``p_`` one seen before.
 This is actually